bbtinkerer/LircNodeJsWeb/README.md

 ### Node.js config file

 Configuration files are in the config folder.
 The files are:
-* default.json - Main configuration file to control what is displayed and map device buttons to correct template file.
+* default.json - Main configuration file to control what is displayed, map device buttons to correct template file, and define macros.
 * production.json - Empty but needed when running in production mode.

 The website is split into 3 sections.